ISARICDataPlatform/ISARICBasics/README.md

 # Tutorial

-During this tutorial, we'll use the convention of appending `packagename::` to every function that is not already in base R. This makes it easy to keep track of which R package each function comes from.
+During this tutorial, we'll use the convention of appending `packagename::` to every function that comes from a package outside of base R.
+This makes it easy to keep track of which R package each function comes from.
 So, for example, instead of writing `install_github()` (a function from the `devtools` package), we will write `devtools::install_github()`.